aperturerobotics/bifrost/README.md

 ### PubSub

 A PubSub is a controller that supports topic-based at-least-once message delivery to a network of interested peers.
-Optimizations of interest are minimum-spanning-tree transmission path building algorithms, where wasted bandwidth is minimized.

-Nats is supported as a communications protocol and controllers, and is protocol-compatible with existing Nats 2.0 clients.
+Nats is also supported as PubSub protocol.
 There is also a simpler "floodsub" implementation, and support for libp2p pubsub algorithms.

 ## Examples